isomerpages/moe-bendemeersec/_secondary-1-posting/Welcome on Board.md

 ---

-For more information on the 2024 Secondary One Posting, please refer to this MOE <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results">webpage</a>.
+For more information on the 2024 Secondary 1 Posting, please refer to this MOE <a target="_blank" href="https://www.moe.gov.sg/secondary/s1-posting/results">webpage</a>.

 If you have any questions, do drop us a note at bendemeer_ss@moe.edu.sg.